figgiee/Omnidex/FinalProject_Proposal.md

 I'll be documenting my process thoroughly using the following methods:

-* **Git Commit Messages:** Regular, descriptive commit messages outlining changes, features implemented, bug fixes, and reasoning behind major decisions.
+* **Git Commit Messages:** Regular, descriptive commit messages outlining changes, features implemented, bug fixes, and my reasoning behind major decisions.
-* **DEVLOG.md (or PROGRESS.md):** A dedicated markdown file in the root of my repository will serve as a detailed development journal.
+* **DEVLOG.md:** A dedicated markdown file in the root of my repository will serve as a detailed development journal.
 This will include:
   * Detailing progress made against the proposed steps.
   * Challenges encountered.
   * Approaches taken to solve these problems
-  * Screenshots of UI progress
+  * UI thought process
 * **In-Code Comments:** Comments within the Rust source code and Vue.js components to explain complex logic, algorithms, and design choices.

 ### **WHY?**